Warehouse Seated

-Her own debut pamphlet A Kind of Silence was published by Maytree Press in 2021, and this was followed with her second pamphlet, Only the Shining Hours (also published by Maytree Press) in March this year.
+Her own debut pamphlet A Kind of Silence was published by Maytree Press in 2021, and this was followed by her second pamphlet, Only the Shining Hours (also published by Maytree Press) in 2024.

 See all Comedy and Spoken Word events here.